xiaoli-dong/bioinfo_notebook/setup_wsl2_and_gpu_based_guppy.md

-# How to setup WSL on windows 10, and enable gpu based guppy basecalling
+# How to setup WSL2 on windows 10, and enable gpu based guppy basecalling
 Here is a list of references I used during my setup process

 - [CUDA on WSL User Guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html)